Scientific Validity Of the MPJ About the Leadership Matrix

 of age and below, with those 30 and older.
 Those 25 years of age and younger scored lower on the

 Empathic Judgment scale than those 30 and older by as much as two stanines.
-This then became a
+This became a

 strong training point in all subsequent Executive Leadership Seminars.
 It also reinforced our